Ground Studio Landscapes

 Bernard Trainor is an Australian-born designer and founding principal and design director of Ground Studio Landscapes, based in Monterey, California.
 His projects have been featured in a wide range of books and publications and are the recipients of numerous awards.
 His previous book is Landprints.

 Editorial ReviewsA Daily Dose of Architecture Books:

-""There's something to like in every project, and with colored plans, short descriptions, and plenty of photographs, there's plenty for both architects and landscape architects to enjoy.
-Landscape architects in particular should appreciate the project details at the back of the book, where Trainor generously lists the hardscape and plant materials used on each project.""The Dirt (American Society of Landscape Architects):
+"There's something to like in every project, and with colored plans, short descriptions, and plenty of photographs, there's plenty for both architects and landscape architects to enjoy.
+Landscape architects in particular should appreciate the project details at the back of the book, where Trainor generously lists the hardscape and plant materials used on each project."Santa Cruz Sentinel: